lucasjinreal/yolov7_d2/readme.md

 > GPU resources wanted! yolov7 next version is up-coming, however, I didn't have enough GPU to train pretrained models for everyone, if you have GPUs, please fire a discussion and ping me, I will guide to train new models.

+Thanks for Aarohi's youtube vlog for guaidance of yolov7: https://www.youtube.com/watch?v=ag88beS_fvM , if you want a quick start, take a look at this nice introduction on yolov7 and detectron2.

 ## New version will release!